VanAndelInstitute/ExpDesign2021/vignettes/project2_chunks/project2_tim.md

 rely upon a generalized version of residual variance called [deviance]("https://en.wikipedia.org/wiki/Deviance_(statistics) "Wikipedia page for deviance") to let us answer ANOVA-style questions: "how much variability is explained by a particular factor in the model?"
 First we need to set up our response variable, i.e., the ability to classify a cell confidently.
-For that, we need cutoffs.
+For that, we need labels.

 # tidySingleCellExperiment